ADA Requirements for Workplace Restrooms: Avoid These 4 Accessibility Mistakes

 In the worst-case scenario, it may mean not being able to do what you came to do.
 And for business owners and property managers, it could mean expensive fines or even troublesome litigation, depending on the severity of the offense.

-That’s precisely why the Americans with Disabilities Act was signed into federal law.
+That's precisely why the Americans with Disabilities Act became federal law.
 Learn more about this important legislation, along with a handful of common accessibility mistakes to avoid if you want to ensure that your business remains compliant.

 The Americans with Disabilities Act (ADA) was passed in 1990 to prevent discrimination based on disability.